sophiewo/bank_tech_test/README.md

 # Bank tech test

-## Specification
+## Specification:

 ### Requirements

-* You should be able to interact with your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
 * Deposits, withdrawal.
 * Account statement (date, amount, balance) printing.
-* Data can be kept in memory (it doesn't need to be stored to a database or anything).
+* Data can be kept in memory (it doesn't need to be stored to a database or anything)

 ### Acceptance criteria